rednafi/rednafi.com/content/about.md

 ## Work

-I'm currently based in Berlin, working at [Wolt].
+I'm currently based in Berlin and working at [Wolt] as a software engineer.
 Before this, I was exploring the healthtech industry in the US with [Dendisoftware] and the fintech segment in Southeast Asia.

 ## Contact